MessageDisplay Hook: Transforming Assistant Text at the Display Boundary¶

 Outbound tool call | External system |

-The harness — not the model — owns the display boundary.
-The model decides what to say; the harness decides what to show.
-Moving redaction, citation insertion, and audit capture after generation guarantees the transformation runs regardless of what the model chose.
-This is the same deterministic property that makes PreToolUse and PostToolUse load-bearing enforcement points: "Hooks are user-defined shell commands that execute at specific points in Claude Code's lifecycle.
-They provide deterministic control over Claude Code's behavior, ensuring certain actions always happen rather than relying on the LLM to choose to run them" (Claude Code hooks guide).
+The harness, not the model, owns the display boundary: the model decides what to say, the harness decides what to show.
+Running redaction, citation insertion, and audit capture after generation guarantees the transformation runs regardless of what the model chose.
+This deterministic property makes hooks "ensure certain actions always happen rather than relying on the LLM to choose to run them" (Claude Code hooks guide).
+Prompt-side guidance shapes generation but cannot guarantee output shape, so the rewrite primitive belongs on the harness, not in CLAUDE.md or system prompts.

 Key Takeaways¶